 Spend a few hours hanging out at the fashionable W8 residence of royals from William III to William and Kate

 One of the exciting aspects of all London’s Historic Royal Palaces is that they invite you into spaces and places where hundreds of years of incredible British events actually took place.
-No need to use your imagination while looking at little models in a museum – you can walk down the same corridors Henry VIII did, see where Anne Boleyn was beheaded and look out of the windows where King George’s party guests would have stood gossiping.
+No need to use your imagination while looking at little models in a museum – you can wander down the same corridors Henry VIII did, see where Anne Boleyn had her head orf and look out of the windows where King George’s party guests would have stood gossiping.

 |Venue name:||Kensington Palace||Contact:|